EUDAT-Training/B2SHARE-Training/deploy/README.md

 ### Prerequisites
 This training modules assumes you have knowledge about using and configuring Linux environments, Docker image handling and command-line interfaces.

+Although there is a dedicated submodule for installing all prerequisite software, any problems arising during installation should be solved by the user using the documentation of the corresponding software.
+Links are provided for all used packages and software.

 ### Submodules

 Note: it it highly recommended to follow the guides in the given order.
 Later modules assume all previous steps have been completed successfully.